girldewhirle/Getting-and-Cleaning-Data/README.md

 * the activity labels are merged into this data extract
 * surprus columns (source, activity ID for example) are removed from the final_output
 * the working files created through the process are removed
-* the final_output file is written to the workspace.
+* the final_output file is written to the workspace using write.table.
 Note - this is commented out in the script as has already been run to create the submitted file.
 If it is uncommented the destination file (currently final_output) may need to be renamed